Ashiq5/dnssec-debugger-code/README.md

 - The **docker-compose.yaml** file to build and run the container.
 - **main.py** which is a simplified version of our experiment utilities.

-Please run **bash lint.sh** if you make changes to the python files in the repository.

 ```text
 .
 ├── main.py